apnadkarni/blt/man/tabset.rst

   **-command** *string*

-    Specifies a Tcl script to be associated with *nameOrIndex*.
+    Specifies a Tcl script to be associated with *tab*.
 This command is typically invoked when left mouse button is released over the tab.
 Setting this option overrides the widget's **-selectcommand** option.

   **-data** *string*

-    Specifies a string to be associated with *nameOrIndex*.
+    Specifies a string to be associated with *tab*.
 This value isn't used in the widget code.
 It may be used in Tcl bindings to associate extra data (other than the image or text) with the tab.
 The default value is "".